 VLookup with IF Statement in Excel

-Here, we will combine the twin functions of ‘IF Function’ & ‘VLOOKUP’.
-We will also see how to deal with #NA errors which we might sometime receive while using a combination of ‘IF Statement’ & ‘VLOOKUP’.
-While the two are quite important on their own, together they provide more value.
+Here, we will combine the twin functions of ‘IF Function’ & ‘VLOOKUP.’
+We will also see how to deal with #NA errors, which we might sometimes receive while using a combination of ‘IF Statement’ & ‘VLOOKUP.’
+While the two are quite important on their own, together, they provide more value.

-I will briefly explain you the ‘IF Statement’ & ‘Vlookup’ Function, so that combination becomes easier to explain.
-‘If’ is used when you want to have a condition decide, which value is to be populated in a cell.
+I will briefly explain to you the ‘IF Statement’ & ‘Vlookup’ Function, so that combination becomes easier to explain.
+‘If’ is used when you want to have a condition decide which value is to be populated in a cell.

 In the above formula, “logical_test” is the condition on which we are testing, then the value if the condition is True, and then Value if the condition is False.